eisascience/eisascience.github.io/README.md

 | - Grant writing                         | - Translational & clinical trial data analytics    | - PBPK modeling & pharmacokinetics                       |

 ## Summary Statement
 I am a computational biologist driven by applied machine learning and AI for translational biomedical research.
-Broadly, I specialize in immunology, infectious diseases, and reproductive biology.
+I am an expert at statistical modeling and advanced data analysis.
+In medicine, I specialize in immunology, infectious diseases, and reproductive biology as a biologist.
 I enjoy leading diverse projects, coding, performing statistical analyses, and converting complex biological data into actionable insights alongside principal investigators and cross-disciplinary teams.
 I am most valued as an innovative and statistical thinker and methods, and my communication skills in collaborations with internal and external stakeholders.

 As R. Assistant Professor at OHSU/ONPRC, I deploy computational pipelines, develop interactive data visualization platforms, secure and manage research funding through competitive grants, and lead the strategic development of AI/ML solutions for research.
 I also develop statistically based  plans, projections, SOPs to manage internal and external functions.